BradsW90/readme-generator/README.md

   ## Installation

-  after cloning repo from correct directory in command line terminal type npm install inquirer
+  Clone repo then from correct directory in terminal type npm install inquirer

   ## Usage

-  from correct directory in terminal type node index.js and follow the onscreen prompts
+  from correct directory type node index.js

   Here is an example video demonstrating how to use the application: